 Second Generation Veterans Affairs Hospitals Multiple Property Listing

-The U.S. Department of Veterans Affairs is the steward of a large collection of historic properties representing our nation’s commitment to care for its military veterans.
+The U.S. Department of Veterans Affairs is the steward of an extensive collection of historic properties representing our nation’s commitment to care for its military veterans.
 To help the VA better understand the history and significance of those federal hospitals constructed to serve the veterans of World War I, CRA was hired to document and evaluate 42 Second Generation Veterans Affairs Hospitals located throughout the United States and constructed between 1919 and 1950.
-CRA staff began by conducting research in local and national repositories to develop a historic context for evaluating these medical facilities.
+CRA staff began by researching local and national repositories to develop a historic context for evaluating these medical facilities.
 At the end of this phase of the study, CRA prepared a draft Multiple Property Documentation Form, which was updated throughout the project and formally listed in the NRHP in January 2012.